 You can’t rely on strong security measures in just one area of your electronic payment infrastructure and expect to avoid a data breach.
 While each of these solutions improve security for sensitive cardholder data on their own, using all three simultaneously provides substantially greater benefit in protecting against fraudulent activity.

-By establishing a payments ecosystem incorporating EMV, P2PE, and tokenization, organizations can reduce the scope of PCI DSS compliance, reduce the risk of incurring a costly data breach, and establish themselves as leaders in the rapidly evolving field of payment data security.
+By establishing a payments ecosystem incorporating EMV, P2PE, and tokenization, organizations can reduce the scope of PCI DSS compliance, reduce the risk of incurring a costly data breach, better protect digital payments, and establish themselves as leaders in the rapidly evolving field of payment data security.